Life in Great Britain during the Industrial Revolution

 Life in Great Britain during the Industrial Revolution shifted from an agrarian-based society to an urban, industrialised society.
 New social and technological ideas were developed, such as the factory system and the steam engine.
 Work became more regimented, disciplined, and moved outside the home with large segments of the rural population migrating to the cities.

 The industrial belts of Great Britain included the Scottish Lowlands, South Wales, northern England, and the English Midlands.
-The establishment of major factory centers assisted in the development of canals, roads, and railroads, particularly in Derbyshire, Lancashire, Cheshire, Staffordshire, Nottinghamshire, and Yorkshire.
+The establishment of major factory centres assisted in the development of canals, roads, and railroads, particularly in Derbyshire, Lancashire, Cheshire, Staffordshire, Nottinghamshire, and Yorkshire.
 These regions saw the formation of a new workforce, described in Marxist theory as the proletariat.